Corpus delicti: Murder cases

 When a person disappears and cannot be contacted, many police agencies initiate a missing person case.
 If, during the course of the investigation, detectives believe that they have been murdered, then a "body" of evidentiary items, including physical, demonstrative and testimonial evidence, must be obtained to establish that the missing person has indeed died, and that their death was by homicide, before a suspect can be charged with murder.
 The clearest evidence in these cases is the physical body of the deceased.
 However, in the event that a body is not present or has not yet been discovered, it is possible to prove a crime took place if sufficient circumstantial evidence is presented to prove the matter beyond a reasonable doubt.
 For example, the presence at a missing person's home of spilled human blood, identifiable as that person's, in sufficient quantity to indicate exsanguination, demonstrates—even in the absence of a corpse—that the possibility that no crime has occurred, and the missing person is merely missing, is not reasonably credible.

-Misinterpretation

-The British serial killer John George Haigh destroyed the bodies of his victims with acid apparently because he thought that, in the absence of a corpse, murder could not be proven because there was no corpus delicti.
-Haigh had misinterpreted the Latin word corpus as a literal body rather than a figurative one.
-This had previously been the case, under Matthew Hale's Rule of "no body, no crime", but in the twentieth century, the law expanded to allow prosecution for murder solely on circumstantial evidence.

-The sovereign citizen movement often uses this term during routine traffic stops.
-Sovereign citizens believe that traffic infractions are not crimes, and thus cannot be proven in a court of law.